nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The find item command is supported by `FindItemCommand`.
 It extends `Command`.

-Given below is an example usage scenario and how the find order mechanism behaves at each step.
+Given below is an example usage scenario and how the find item mechanism behaves at each step.

 Step 1.
 The user executes `findi chair mattress` command to find the orders containing items with the keywords keychain or apple.
 The `findi` command calls `FindItemCommandParser` which checks for the correct command